-Terrence Higgins Trust Scotland has centres in Dundee and Glasgow and offers services to people living with HIV.
-The services they provide include sexual health information and advice, testing for sexually transmitted infections, counselling, HIV testing clinics, support groups for people living with or affected by HIV, and financial assistance and advice.
-In addition they help raise awareness in schools, colleges and universities as well as providing training and consultancy.
+Terrence Higgins Trust Scotland has centres in Dundee and Glasgow offering a range of support services to people living with HIV.
+These include sexual health information and advice, testing for sexually transmitted infections, counselling, HIV testing clinics, support groups for people living with or affected by HIV, and financial assistance and advice.
+In addition, they help raise awareness in schools, colleges and universities as well as providing training and consultancy.

 Terrence Higgins Trust has centres delivering services in Cardiff and Swansea.
 They campaign on issues around sexual health and HIV to the Welsh Assembly and Welsh Government.

 Waverley Care is Scotland’s HIV and Hepatitis C charity, who are a community of diverse and inspiring people united by the same goal – to make a positive difference in the lives of people living with or affected by HIV or Hepatitis C in Scotland.
 Their work is focused on prevention, education, testing and support.
 They work throughout Scotland to reduce new HIV and Hepatitis C infections, getting people diagnosed and supporting those affected in whatever ways they need.
 An important part of their work is to challenge HIV and Hepatitis C related stigma, tackling health inequalities and promoting good sexual health.